Chanukah, Christmas and New Years are quickly approaching, so what can people traveling this time of year expect from "Holiday Cruising?"

 Still, there is plenty of family bonding during these special times.
 You'll see multi-generation families sharing activities and just catching up on old times, even though they're in a non-traditional setting.
 Many people bring along decorations for their cabins, cabin door or even balconies, adding to the festive ambiance the cruise lines create.
 To my mind, this is the "spirit of the season" anyway!

 But in all candor, there are some minor drawbacks to cruising over the holidays.

-One thing we do that is always greatly appreciated is to bring along small gifts for the staff.
-Often we take a box of candy canes (or something similar) to hand out, and then maybe a T-shirt or trinket from home to give to our service staff.
+For the other staff members we meet, often we take a box of candy canes (or something similar) to hand out, or maybe a T-shirt or trinket from home.
 I've found these little things work wonders, and make us feel better as well.

 Another drawback to holiday cruises is their higher cost, normally $300-$500 more per person than other winter sailing.
 This is simply a result of supply and demand, not a predetermined rule of the cruise lines.
-As a matter of fact, last year because of Y2K fears, Christmas bookings were weak on many cruise lines, prompting them to offer reduced pricing starting around the beginning of November.
+As a matter of fact, this year because of over capacity, especially in the Caribbean, Christmas bookings were weak on many cruise lines, prompting them to offer reduced pricing starting around the beginning of November.